-Medicare is being used as a piggy bank by Democrats, with $575 billion in payment cuts used to finance two massive new entitlement programs in ObamaCare.
+Medicare is being used as a piggy bank by Democrats, with $575 billion in payment cuts used to finance two massive new entitlement programs in Obamacare.
 And this April, the president proposed taking another $480 billion out of the program to lower the deficit.

 Payments to providers will be cut so deeply that seniors will find it harder and harder to get care.
 Doctors will stop taking Medicare or go bankrupt.
-A whopping 87% of doctors say they will stop seeing or will restrict the number of Medicare patients they see, further shrinking the pool of providers and further restricting access to care.
+A whopping 87 percent of doctors say they will stop seeing or will restrict the number of Medicare patients they see, further shrinking the pool of providers and further restricting access to care.

 The powerful, 15-member Independent Payment Advisory Board will use price controls to meet ever-elusive spending targets.
 Rationing is inevitable, especially of newer medicines and technologies.

 House Energy and Commerce chairman Fred Upton explained, “Last year, Medicare expenditures reached $523 billion, but the income was only $486 billion — leaving a $37 billion deficit in just one year.
 And with 10,000 new individuals becoming eligible each day, it’s only going to get worse.”